processone/docs.ejabberd.im/content/admin/configuration.md

 	  "./example.org/additional_not_listen.yml":
 	    disallow: [listen]

+Please notice that options already defined in the main configuration file cannot be redefined in the included configuration files.
+But you can use `host_config` and `append_host_config` as usual (see [Virtual Hosting](#virtual-hosting)).

-In this example, `ejabberd.yml` defines some ACL and Access rules, and later includes another file with additional rules:
+In this example, `ejabberd.yml` defines some ACL for the whole ejabberd server, and later includes another file:

 	acl:
 	  admin:
 	    user:
-	      - "admin": "localhost"
-	access_rules:
-	  announce:
-	    - allow: admin
+	      - admin@localhost
 	include_config_file:
-	  "/etc/ejabberd/acl_and_access.yml":
-	    allow_only:
-	      - acl
-	      - access_rules

-and content of the file `acl_and_access.yml` can be, for example:
+	  "/etc/ejabberd/acl.yml"

+The file `acl.yml` can add additional administrators to one of the virtual hosts:

+	append_host_config:
+	  localhost:
 	    acl:
 	      admin:
 	        user:
-	      - "bob": "localhost"
+	          - bob@localhost
-	      - "jan": "localhost"
+	          - jan@localhost

 ## Option Macros in Configuration File